Weapon Plus: Weapon XVI

 Weapon XVI, a.k.a.
 Allgod, is a "living religion", a virus that "attacks the faith reserves".
 People infected by Allgod worship the World, and become fanatically devoted slaves to it.
 Wolverine, Fantomex, and Noh-Varr team up to shut down the World (which has now become sentient), its weapons production, and Allgod along with it.

 Weapon Infinity

 Weapon Infinity, also known as Project: Deathlok, is the cyborg conversion of both ordinary citizens and then all superheroes in the future.
 The first steps were the reanimation of military corpses, then the wholesale conversion of dead bodies into "Deathloks", modelled after the hero of the same name.
 The Deathloks were then used to hunt down and convert all heroes of the future.
-Project: Deathlok was first seen in Dark Reign: The List: Wolverine, and later fleshed out in the final arc of Wolverine: Weapon X. Uncanny X-Force has since elaborated on the project, revealing it to be Weapon Infinity during the 'Deathlok Nation' arc.
+Project: Deathlok was first seen in Dark Reign, and later fleshed out in the final arc of Wolverine: Weapon X. Uncanny X-Force has since elaborated on the project, revealing it to be Weapon Infinity during the 'Deathlok Nation' arc.